cosmobobak/cosmobobak/README.md

 ## Hi!
-I'm Cosmo, the author of [the UK's strongest chess program](https://github.com/cosmobobak/viridithas).
+I'm Cosmo, the author of [a very strong chess program in Rust](https://github.com/cosmobobak/viridithas).
 I'm interested in chess, reinforcement learning, neural networks, machine learning more generally, and I'm a big fan of the Rust programming language.

 I'd recommend you check out some of my favourite projects: